Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-That's it, we have a simple working MVC, which we created in less then 300 lines of code.
+That's it, we have a simple working MVC, which we created in less than 300 lines of code.

 You can check the entire code on github [here](https://github.com/Chaitya62/CJ-MVC)

 Thanks for reading so far.
-You can write to me at chaitya.shah@somaiya.edu if you have any suggestions or feedback.
+You can write to me at [chaitya.shah@somaiya.edu](mailto:chaitya.shah@somaiya.edu) if you have any suggestions or feedback.

 Keep hacking....